 About ETV Upstate

 ETV Upstate, one of four regional stations in the SCETV network, is dedicated to serving the upstate of South Carolina.
 ETV Upstate currently produces a wide variety of content, ranging from broadcast and web to educational and historical.
-Examples of ETV Upstate’s work include Palmetto Scene broadcast and web content, Ghosts and Legends of South Carolina, The Mapping of Kosciuszko’s Tunnel, and The Southern Campaign of the American Revolution educational series.
+Examples of ETV Upstate’s work include Ghosts and Legends of South Carolina, The Mapping of Kosciuszko’s Tunnel, The Southern Campaign of the American Revolution, Women Vison SC and Your Path, Your Journey PSAs.
 ETV Upstate has been instrumental in providing services to schools and local institutions that have needed professional video support.
 We also have the ability to produce broadcast-quality television programs shot on location and post produced on state of the art editing systems.

 ETV Upstate first signed on the air on September 8, 1980.
 Originally named WRTS-TV 49, the name was changed to WRET-TV for Rickard E. Tuckey, leader of the Spartanburg County Chamber of Commerce and one of the driving forces in getting USCS and ETV Upstate established.
 WRET-TV’s production studio, housed on the campus of the University of South Carolina Spartanburg, opened in 1985.
 ETV Upstate has produced various programming based on the needs of the Upstate community, such as Carolina Journal, Teenvoice, Reading Allowed, Impressions, Piedmont Quiz Bowl, and Upstate Memories.
 Other programming includes documentaries, special programming featuring community affairs, and workforce needs in the Upstate community.
 The station has also partnered with USC Upstate and other Higher Educational Institutions facilitating Distance Learning classes from our studios to locations statewide.
 ETV Upstate currently partners with USC Upstate concerning the use of the studio and facilities for some of USC’s Journalism classes.